roman-milk/roman-milk.github.io/teacher-is-mistaken.md

   He had promised his father to keep them safe and out of the way, until the situation with their husbands had been finalised.
 That included Angela, so he had to do something about her rebelliousness.

   He thought about Hollie, his teacher, and what had been learnt about training her.
 His teacher had been made into a slave-girl, so surely he could tame Angela.
-Report_Story #1